Henry William Poor

 Henry William Poor (June 16, 1844 – April 13, 1915) was an American banker, stockbroker, and author.

 Biography

 Early life

 Henry William Poor was born in Bangor, Maine in 1844, the son of Henry Varnum Poor.
 The family moved to New York City when he was five years old, and he spent his youth there.
 He attended Harvard College, graduating in 1865.
-The firm that he and his father established in 1868, H. V. & H. W. Poor, was a predecessor to the business that eventually became Standard & Poor's.
+The firm that he and his father established in 1868, H. V. & H. W. Poor, which published the annually-updated reference book for investors Poor's Manual of the Railroads of the United States; the publication was a predecessor of what was to become Standard & Poor's.

 He married Constance Evelyn Brandon on February 4, 1880, and they had five children.
+He was also reputed to be a participant in orgies in New York, with his friend Stanford White.

 Career

 He became prominent as a stockbroker and investor, but had to liquidate his business in 1908 following some major losses.

 He was also widely known as a book collector and a patron of the arts.

 Death

 He died in New York City on April 13, 1915.